Shifting cooperation in the Hindu Kush Himalaya

 The idea was the brainchild of Adam Iveson, who worked as an intern at the Stockholm Environment Institute (SEI) Oxford Centre in the summer of 2023 while preparing to begin a master’s programme in Social and Public Communication at the London School of Economics and Political Science.
 Adam expressed an interest in experimenting with ways of engaging audiences on complex topics around climate change risk.
 SEI was willing to try something new.

 The result is “Shifting Cooperation in the Hindu Kush Himalaya”.
-The piece that is a decided departure from the style of academic research papers and policy briefs – the classic publications that are the essential communication tools of scientists and research institutions.
+The piece is a decided departure from the style of academic research papers and policy briefs – the classic publications that are the essential communication tools of scientists and research institutions.

 Adam’s article has links to strands of SEI’s work in the Hindu Kush Himalaya region through partners in the Adaptation at Altitude programme and through collaboration with the International Centre for Integrated Mountain Development as part of the Adaptation Without Borders global partnership.
 Indeed, cooperation in the region is a common theme of our policy engagement and research, which includes efforts to design a new, regional cooperation mechanism to build resilience to cross-border climate change risks.
 Adam did not travel to the region (not for lack of wanting!) but based his research on written sources, which are listed in the Bibliography at the end of this piece.